AdamSobieski/Narratology/Content/Concepts.md

 ## Creating and Building Concepts Programmatically

 Techniques are also being developed to enable developers to programmatically create and build concepts and concept-related queries utilizing method chaining and fluent interfaces.

+## Research Questions

+1. How can artificial-intelligence systems, e.g., large language models, be of use for creating and explicating concept definitions?
+   1. How can knowledge be extracted from some of these systems?
+2. How can concept definitions be stored, indexed, searched for, and retrieved?
+3. How can concept definitions benefit artificial-intelligence systems, agents, and multi-agent systems?
+   1. How can (curated and revised) concept definitions be of use for training and/or fine-tuning artificial-intelligence systems?
+4. How can concepts be compared, contrasted, or otherwise disambiguated pairwise?

 ## See Also